timaeus-research/devinterp/docs/index.rst

 Credits & Citations
 ===================

-..
-TODO: Update credits and citation for v2 release.
-The current citation reflects the original devinterp authors.
-The v2 sampling/susceptibilities/BIF pipeline was ported from aether and needs proper attribution.

 This package was created by `Timaeus <https://timaeus.co>`_.
+Most of the sampling, LLC, susceptibility, and BIF implementations were developed internally; this package is a port of that joint work.

+If this package was useful in your work, please cite it as:

 .. code-block:: bibtex

-   @misc{devinterpcode,
+   @misc{devinterp2026,
      title   = {DevInterp},
-     author = {van Wingerden, Stan and Hoogland, Jesse and Wang, George and Zhou, William}, year = {2024},
+     author  = {Snell, William and Wind, Johan Sokrates and Snikkers, Billy and Fraser, Sandy and Newgas, Adam and Hoogland, Jesse and Wang, George and Gordon, Andrew and Zhou, William and van Wingerden, Stan},
+     year    = {2026},
+     version = {2.0},
      howpublished = {\url{https://github.com/timaeus-research/devinterp}},
    }